 In 1920, Bolshevik forces took control of the country.
 Hamideh and her family fled to Tabriz in Iran to escape the conflict.
 The journey took some three months through dangerous terrain, during which they were supported and sheltered by readers of Molla Nasreddin.
 In Iran, seven editions of the magazine were produced, despite official censure from Iranian authorities.

 In May 1921, the family left for Baku at the invitation of the Soviet government.
 In Baku, Mirza Jalil restarted publication of Molla Nasreddin.
 Hamideh dedicated herself to restoring her textile mill in Shusha, which had been ravaged during the conflict.
 She re-joined her husband in 1924, sharing the cramped Baku apartment where Molla Nasreddin was published.
 The remainder of their lives show a serious decline in the couple’s living standards.
 At one point Hamideh prevented her desperate husband from heating their home by burning his own manuscripts.
 Her personal memoir ends with his death in 1932, but she herself lived for another 23 years afterwards.
 There is a museum dedicated to her memory in Kahrizli, her home province.
-Her memoir is largely structured around the achievements of her husband; nevertheless, she emerges as a confident, energetic and practical woman, dedicated to promoting positive social changes through direct action in her community and promoting literature and journalism dedicated to provoking social change.
+Her memoir is largely structured around the achievements of her husband; nevertheless, she emerges as a confident, energetic and practical woman, dedicated to promoting positive social changes through direct action in her community and promoting literature and journalism.